open-and-sustainable/cirquant/docs/parameters-reference.md

 - Keep refurbishment + recycling narratives consistent.
 Document assumptions in Git commits or inline comments.
 - Ensure all products referenced in analysis scripts exist in `products.toml`.
-- Update mapping codes whenever Eurostat revises PRODCOM/HS classifications.
+- Update mapping codes whenever Eurostat revises PRODCOM/HS classifications, and add new epochs if year ranges change.
 - Rerun `validate_product_config()` after every edit; CI jobs depend on it.
 - Store evidence for potential rates (studies, policy targets) in project notes or docstrings for auditability.